Reivers top Trojans in season’s first dual

 Other winners for the Reivers include Grant Lyman at class 174 who defeated Cale Luthens by decision 11-3 and Michael Aguirre defeated Drew Fox via an 8-0 decision at class 197 and Noah Agcaoili was named a winner by forfeit at the 125 weight class.

-Iowa Western will return to the mats again on Saturday in Pleasant Hill at the Grand View Open.
+Iowa Western will return to the mats again today in Pleasant Hill at the Grand View Open.
 This event is scheduled to begin at 9 a.m.